 Committed to social responsibility, Levi Strauss and Co. has hosted a worldwide day of service for the last decade.
 Employees from around the world are given the day off to volunteer with local nonprofits.
 The company also works with its factories located around the world to make the lives of the workers better.

-Charles Schwab is a San Francisco based company that works hard to make a positive impact on the communities in which they live and work.
+Charles Schwab is a San Francisco based company that works hard to make a positive impact on the communities in which it’s employees live and work.
 Last year, Charles Schwab employees volunteered over 30,000 hours to hundreds of nonprofit organizations.

 The company matches employee donations as small as $25 and as large as $1,000 at a 1:1 ratio.